roytam1/palemoon27/services/healthreport/docs/index.rst

 :ref:`data_reporting_service`.

-The core types can actually be instantiated multiple times and used to power multiple data submission services within a single Gecko application.
+The core types can actually be instantiated multiple times and used to power multiple data submission services within a single Goanna application.
 In other words, everything in this directory is effectively a reusable library.
 However, the terminology and some of the features are very specific to what the Firefox Health Report feature requires.